Why work in financial services?

 But impressive earnings potential is far from the only reason to consider entering this field.
 Another major benefit of working in finance is the wealth of opportunities that exist for career progression.
 From mortgage advisers to investment managers, jobs in finance often involve mandatory study towards specific qualifications.
 Achieving these qualifications can help you to expand your skill set and knowledge base, making you more valuable to employers.
 Closely related to this point, finance jobs often encourage you to climb the career ladder.
 If you’re ambitious and you’re prepared to put in the work, you could go far – and fast.

 There are also many different specialisms within finance, so you shouldn’t struggle to find roles that suit your particular interests and play to your strengths.
 The industry spans sectors as diverse as banking, insurance and regulation – and within these fields, there are many different roles available.
+We look in more detail at the different types of financial service careers available to you below.

 Job satisfaction can be very high in this industry too.
 In fact, a survey of more than 2,000 UK workers carried out by experience management company Qualtrics revealed that job satisfaction levels were highest among workers in the finance sector, at 74 per cent.